Arrack: Philippines

 A Filipino term for distilled and undistilled alcoholic drinks in general is alak, derived from the Arabic word ʿaraq.
 The term arak, though, is specifically used in Ilocano.
-They can be derived from palm sap (notably coconut, nipa palm, or kaong palm), sugarcane, or rice.
-Native alcohol that are traditionally distilled include lambanóg and laksoy, which are made from the sap of palm flowers.
+It can be derived from palm sap (notably coconut, nipa palm, or kaong palm), sugarcane, or rice.
+Traditionally distilled native alcohols include lambanóg and laksoy, which are made from the sap of palm flowers.
 The sap is harvested into bamboo receptacles similar to rubber tapping, then cooked or fermented to produce a mildly-alcoholic coconut toddy called tubâ.
-The tubà, which by itself is also a popular beverage, is further distilled to produce lambanóg (or laksoy, if made from nipa palm sap).
+The tubâ, which by itself is also a popular beverage, is further distilled to produce lambanóg (or laksoy, if made from nipa palm sap).

 The Italian explorer Antonio Pigafetta stated that the arrack that he drank in Palawan and nearby islands in 1521 was made from distilled rice wine.
-However, he was likely referring to pangasi, a rice wine which is not distilled.
+However, he was likely referring to pangasi, an undistilled rice wine.